the-cafe/git-ai-commit/README.md

 ## 🤝 Wanna Contribute?

+Do you love our tool and wanna support us?
+Drop us a star 🌟

+Have some feedback on what we could do better?
+[Create a issue](https://github.com/the-cafe/git-ai-commit/issues/new) we'll respond in 24hrs we promise 😄

-If you would like to contribute code and improve our product, please read our [Local Development Wiki](./wiki/local_development.md) to get started.
+Wanna contribute code and improve our product, check out our [Local Development Wiki](./wiki/local_development.md) to get started.

+Right now we're focused on

+- Improving our prompting strategy to generate the best commit message possible

+- Super charge our CLI to support broad developer use cases and build the best interface we can

+- Build some tests

 ## 🎉 Fun Facts